 success outside the UK while they were still together.
 They never charted higher than number 10 in the UK pop charts.

-The band broke up in 1987 after disagreements between Morrissey and Johnny Marr, and turned down several offers to reform.
+Despite still being successful in the British Isles, the band broke up in 1987 after disagreements between Morrissey and Johnny Marr.
+Marr left the band in August that year, but the band couldn't find anyone to replace him.
+Since then they have turned down several offers to reform.

 Released on 21st July 1986, the band's eleventh single reached #11, and was the first song to include new bassist Craig Gannon.
 He replaced Andy Rourke who was having problems with drug addiction.
 However, Rourke soon returned, but Gannon stayed on as a second guitarist, making The Smiths a five piece band.